shivaLeeway/gravity-bridge/notes.md

-# Installing Gravity on a Cosmos chain
+# Installing Gravity Bridge on a Cosmos chain

 ## Installing Gravity on an unstarted chain